New Zealand has over 50 native freshwater fish, and several sports fish. Around 70% of our native fish are Threatened or At Risk.

 - any dam or diversion structure subject to a water right issued under the provisions of the Water and Soil Conservation Act 1967 (prior to 1 January 1983) or any structure authorised by a Regional Water Board not requiring a water right that in no way impedes the passage of fish.
 This Act was the primary legislation governing the use of water resources prior to the enactment of the RMA 1991.

 Under the RMA, regional councils control environmental effects relating to the construction of structures.
-Rules implemented in regional plans include consideration of fish passage and protection of areas of significant habitats for indigenous fauna.
+Rules implemented in regional plans include consideration of fish passage and protection of areas that are important habitats for indigenous fauna.

-In addition to specific fish passage requirements it should be noted that there are other statutory requirements that need to be considered in any proposals for the development and management of physical structures (see page 161 of New Zealand fish passage guidelines (PDF, 8,700K).
+In addition to specific fish passage requirements it should be noted that there are other statutory requirements that need to be considered in any proposals for the development and management of physical structures (see page 161 of New Zealand fish passage guidelines (PDF, 8,700K) for some examples).

-To apply for a fish passage authorisation, contact the nearest of these DOC offices.
+To apply for a fish passage authorisation, contact the nearest DOC office.